Last Updated on August 29, 2022

 Another effective method is to use a tarp over your tent to keep it safe from direct sunlight. this will help you maintain your tent temperature substantially

-If your tent has rainfly attached to their body, then remove the rainfly for better ventilation.
+- If your tent has a rainfly attached to its body, then remove the rainfly for better ventilation.
 You can also partly remove it and hang it over the tent as well.

 These are the general things you can do to keep your tent cool while keeping the essence of being one with nature intact.
 Even if it feels like a hassle to do these things, your comfort is one of the important things on a camping trip.
 A refreshing sleep and nighttime rest can make your camping experience even more enjoyable.